 - Adaptive forms

-- Integration with Adobe Analytics to collect, organize, and report customer interactions with your adaptive forms
+- Integration with Adobe Analytics to collect, organize, and report customer interactions with your adaptive forms and adaptive documents

 - Integration with Adobe Target to run A/B tests for adaptive forms

 - You already have an Adobe Marketing Cloud account and registered for Analytics and Target solutions.

 - You have a published adaptive form that customers can access.

 - You have distributed an adaptive document to customers.

 To gain deep insights into your customer interactions with your forms and documents, you need to first configure Analytics in AEM forms.
 Perform the following steps:

 - Create a report suite in Adobe Analytics

 - Create cloud service framework in AEM

 - Configure AEM forms Analytics configuration service in AEM